Sumank02/Classifier_Regression/README.md

 --Dataset--
 Mentioned in the same repository- (telecom.csv)
-- this dataset is about telecome empolyees from different regions.
+- This dataset is about telecome empolyees from different regions.

 --Import Libraries--
 - Pyndas